Enrico39/PostPone/README.md

 This repository contains the code used in the Web Technologies Project, created by Enrico Madonna (0124002279) and Lorenzo Mazza(0124002003)

+## PostPone - Software Engineering
+There are also the RAD and SDD documents created for Software Engineering and User Interface Exams

 ## Installation

 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install the required dependencies